pombase/website/src/docs/documentation/modification-data-bulk-upload-format.md

     are allowed, but only for cases where two or more of the same modification are known to be present at the same time.
 Separate entries with commas (e.g. S72,T85).
-Position numbering should reflect the current sequence data in PomBase.
+Position numbering should reflect the current sequence data in ${database_name}.
 Please refer to the [Gene Coordinate Changes](status/gene-coordinate-changes) page to
     ensure that your residue position entries are up to date.
 Also note that histones are conventionally numbered assuming the